futureapplikations-pixel/clean_architecture_todo_app/ai-workspace/ai-infrastructure-choice.md

 - **2025-10-14 23:08 CEST**: Updated http dependency from ^0.13.5 to ^1.5.0 for google_fonts compatibility
 - **2025-10-14 23:08 CEST**: Added google_fonts ^6.1.0 for vision typography implementation (Playfair Display, Inter)
 - **2025-10-14 23:08 CEST**: Implemented corporate design theme with vision color palette and typography
+- **2025-10-14 23:30 CEST**: Updated dependencies to reflect pubspec.yaml and added notes about UI libraries.